-It’s 2021 and interest rates are at historic lows.
+It’s 2022 and interest rates that were at historic lows are steadily moving upwards.
 This means your NRECA R&S Lump Sum Pension Amounts are at all time highs until the end of 2022 but that could change drastically in 2023.
 This means if you have thought about retiring from your cooperative this could be the year to do it.
 However, you are running out of time!
-I know I keep repeating this but you could go the rest of your working career and not see pension payouts this high ever again!
+You could go the rest of your working career and not see lump sum pension payouts this high ever again!

 One thing that people seem to disregard when thinking about retirement is how current interest rates affect their pension plans.
 When interest rates go down everyone flocks to buy or refinance a home but very few ever consider the effect that interest rates can have on their retirement plans.

 In recent years, people with pension plans that have an option to take the lump sum have seen the amount grow significantly because of low interest rates.
 Interest rates influence the value of a lump sum because it affects the value of your annuity payments.
-Click the links for blogs I wrote explaining your monthly annuity options and click here for an example of Lump Sum versus Annuity math.
+Click the link for blog I wrote explaining your monthly annuity options and please contact me for help on lump sum vs annuity payment math.

-Generally speaking, if interest rates are low, a lump sum payout looks rewarding, usually much better than the annuity option from NRECA.
-I'm repeating myself but it is imperative you remember that when interest rates are high, lump sum payouts typically shrink.
-If they are low, lump sums grow.
-Make sure to verify your amount with you benefits administrator.
+Generally speaking, if interest rates are low, a lump sum payout increases and is often a much better choice than the annuity option from NRECA.
+I'm repeating myself but it is imperative you remember that when interest rates are high, lump sum payouts go down.
+If interest rates are low, lump sum payouts go up.

 Something else to keep in mind is that plans offering lump sum distributions usually reset the rate they use at least once a year.
 For example, NRECA set workers rates each December.
 Whatever the rate is in December, that rate will be used the entire next calendar year.
-The rates were low in December 2021 so that means for the rest of 2021 your lump sum payout will be calculated using historically low rates from the end of 2021.
+The rates were low in December 2021 so that means for the rest of 2022 your lump sum payout will be calculated using historically low rates from the end of 2021.
 But that will change in 2023!

 Before running off early with your lump sum because of low interest rates, there are other things to consider than just the sum amount.
 Consider what company benefits you will be giving up and if you will need those in the near future such as health insurance.
 Keep in mind when you’ll be eligible for social security benefits and if you’re willing to live with reduced benefits by retiring early.